BensThoughts/zero-rabbit/README.md

 # Zero Rabbit Msg:
-The msg object that pops out of rabbit.consume is a special little object called a ZeroRabbitMsg.
+The *msg* object that pops out of rabbit.consume(*...*) is a special little object called a ZeroRabbitMsg.

 Within a ZeroRabbitMsg there exists two properties: